LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-16-rustlings-variables.md

 ## variables6.rs

-Constants are always immutable and they are declared with keyword `const` rather than keyword `let`.
+Constants are always immutable and they are declared with the keyword `const` rather than the keyword `let`.
 Constants types **must** also always be annotated.

 ```rust